-- AAI Issue Brief: Improving the Federal, State, and Local Response to Hate Crime Counteracting Threats to Our Communities (April 2019)
+Improving the Federal, State, and Local Response to Hate Crime: Counteracting Threats to Our Communities

-- Written Statement of the Arab American Institute: Submitted to the House Judiciary Committee Hearing on “Hate Crimes and the Rise of White Nationalism” (April 2019)
+Written Statement of the Arab American Institute on hearing,“Hate Crimes and the Rise of White Nationalism”

 - Statement: AAI Welcomes Introduction of Khalid Jabara and Heather Heyer NO HATE Act